jkeck/dates2svg/README.md

 # Dates2svg

-Turn an array of simple objects including dates and values into an SVG month grid with heat-map.
+Turn an array of simple objects that respond to #value with dates and #hits with a number into an SVG month grid with heat-map.

 ![date range heat map](http://i.imgur.com/6dcL09C.png)